briankoser/sfc-listeners-guide/episodes/0026-its-time-for-sci-fi-news.md

 Live-action Captain Planet movie will be made

-Great discussion of {% workTitle "Captain Planet" %}, including the evil Deforestation Ring
+Great discussion of {% work "Captain Planet" %}, including the evil Deforestation Ring